JimYeung/Self-Driving-Car/README.md

 # Self-Driving-Car

-> The project implemented Nvidia architecture for behavioural cloning.
+ The project is about implementing a self-driving car via behavioural cloning using Nvidia deep learning architecture.

 ## Table of Contents
 - [About](#about)